A previous post[MIR] focused on our

 getting 10 times

-This trend won't break anytime soon.
+This trend won't break anytime soon, which means that

-Everybody will own
+everybody will own

 cheap but powerful